 Food waste is a big issue

-On average, 607,000 tonnes of food is wasted per day.
-With a global population of 7.5 billion, that’s an earth-shattering 1.3 billion tonnes of food wasted every year.
+On average, 3.6 million tonnes of food is wasted by the food industry every year in the UK alone.
 This level of food waste places unsustainable amounts of pressure on the environment so how can better food procurement help?

 How better food procurement can help